MediaComem/comem-archidep/subjects/ssh/README.md

 #### Example: symmetric encryption with AES (decryption)

-The resulting `ciphertext.aes` file cannot be decrypted without the key.
+The resulting [**ciphertext**][ciphertext] stored in the `ciphertext.aes` file cannot be decrypted without the key.
 Executing the following command pipeline and entering the same key as before when prompted will decrypt it:

 ```bash
 $> cat ciphertext.aes | openssl aes-256-cbc -d
 enter aes-256-cbc decryption password:
 too many secrets
 ```

+> The `-d` option makes the command **d**ecrypt the provided contents instead of
+> encrypting it.

 #### Symmetric encryption over an insecure network